Students with Dependents

 Graduate Education Office - The Graduate Education Office serves students at the graduate level with graduate forms, steps to graduation, resources, thesis writing, and financial resources.

 Robert E. Kennedy Library - The Robert E. Kennedy Library is available for students and offers a variety of resources and services, including access to databases, research tutorials, writing and rhetoric center, book reserves from other campuses, reserved study spaces, and one-on-one appointments with librarians, and reserved study spaces.
+Please note, the library is currently closed for construction.

 Writing and Learning Center - Tutors help students improve their writing skills at any stage in the process, whether getting started or polishing a final draft.
 They also help students prepare for the Graduation Writing Requirement and Writing Proficiency Exam.